hoangthangta/hoangthangta/README.md

 My name is Thang, and I hold a Ph.D. in Computer Science from CIC, IPN.
 I am passionate about research in Sentiment Analysis, Natural Language Generation, Neural Networks (Kolmogorov–Arnold Networks), and SciML.
 I am also interested in topics related to dark energy and quantum physics.

-I am currently a lecturer at FPT University, Ho Chi Minh City, Vietnam.
+I am currently a lecturer-reseacher at FPT University, Ho Chi Minh City, Vietnam.

 ## My stuff
 > "Knowledge and perspectives about the world truly expand when you experience diverse circumstances."